-smartrail 4.0: A programme from the Swiss railway industry.
+smartrail 4.0: A modernization programme for the Swiss rail sector.

-Over the next few years, a number of technical production systems that are important for train travel will be replaced due to old age.
+Over the next few years, a number of technical production systems which are important for train travel will be replaced due to their age.
 At the same time, technology is developing at an ever increasing rate, offering railway companies new opportunities to improve efficiency and punctuality.

 Vision and objective

 With smartrail 4.0, rail is being made fit for the future.
 The railway system is being modernised using new technologies, with the aim of ensuring the robustness of future services, increasing the capacity of the existing infrastructure, further improving safety for employees in the track area and stabilising system costs.
 This is intended to maintain the competitiveness of the railways in the years to come – rail excellence, now and in the future!